smurfix/burn-my-board/README.rst

 How to use this repository
 ==========================

 Get a serial console cable.
 Seriously.
-I recommend the `µArt <https://www.crowdsupply.com/pylo/muart>`_ because it has galvanic separation between the host and the target, so you're much less likely to fry either.
+Personally, I recommend the `µArt <https://www.crowdsupply.com/pylo/muart>`_ because it has galvanic separation between host and target.
+Also, it takes the UART voltages from the target, which means that if the target isn't powered neither are the UART signals.
+Thus you're much less likely to fry your board.

 This adapter does need power from the target: ignore any recommendations to leave the red wire open.
 (Besides, on my µArt the ``Vcc`` wire is white. :-P )

 Run ``sudo id``.
 Twice.
 If that doesn't work or if it asks for a password the second time, fix it.
 This code calls ``sudo`` awfully often.